enzuru/bsd-lisp-machine/README.md

 ## Warning

-The maturity of [Guix System](https://guix.gnu.org) has basically made this setup obsolete.
+The maturity of [GNU Guix System](https://guix.gnu.org) has basically made this setup obsolete.
 If you want a true operating system almost completely hacakable in Lisp, please move on to that distro.

 I am attempting to document setting up this "fullstack Lisp" experience on [my GitHub home page](https://www.github.com/enzuru).

 ## What is this?

-These setup scripts build a BSD-based Lisp workstation pictured above after a fresh FreeBSD or OpenBSD install which is how I do most of my computing.
+These setup scripts build a BSD-based Lisp workstation pictured above after a fresh FreeBSD or OpenBSD install which is how I used to do most of my computing before GNU Guix System.
 You can adapt these setup scripts to help build your own Lisp workstation; you must modify these scripts because they are designed specifically for my own workstations, but I leave them as FOSS so that users can learn about advanced computing styles.
 This style of computing is a throwback to the ancient [Lisp machines](https://en.wikipedia.org/wiki/Lisp_machine).

 ## What software does it use?